Blackjacx/Columbus/README.md

 ### iOS

 The repo includes an example project.
 It shows the main use case of the project - the country picker.
 To run it, just type `pod try Columbus` in your console and it will be downloaded and opened for you.
-The following set of screenshots highlights the features unique to Columbus:
+The following set of screenshots highlights the key features unique to Columbus:

 Filtering|Indexbar|History|Localization|Theming
 --- | --- | --- | --- | ---